XavierLTS/PDM1-example-code/README.md

 # PDM-example-code

 This repo contains all of the sample code shown in lecture.
+Complete Practical 1 to learn how to access this repo on your own computer.